Old Pool Removal in Onondaga and Oswego Counties | Ground Force Property Services

 • Electricity for pump and filter operation: $400 to $700

-• Annual equipment maintenance (filters, pump seals, etc.): $200 to $500
+• Annual equipment maintenance: $200 to $500

-• Liability insurance premium increase for having a pool: $300 to $600 per year
+• Liability insurance premium increase: $300 to $600 per year

-• Minor repairs each season (small liner patches, hardware, fittings): $200 to $400
+• Minor repairs each season: $200 to $400

-• Major repair every three to five years (liner replacement, heater, pump): $1,500 to $4,000
+• Major repair every three to five years: $1,500 to $4,000

-And here is the question worth asking: how many days per year do you actually swim?
+Over a decade, an aging pool in Central New York will typically cost a homeowner between $25,000 and $45,000 in maintenance and repairs.
 In Onondaga and Oswego Counties, the realistic outdoor swimming window is roughly 10 to 14 weeks.
-If you are paying $3,000 a year for roughly 90 days of potential pool access, that is over $30 per day — before you even get in the water.
+If you are paying $3,000 a year for roughly 90 days of potential pool access, that is over $30 per day before you even get in the water.

 The Structural Reality